20LitersAdmin/filterbuildscheduler/README.md

 1. Wait for live testing - do builders and admins get reminder emails?

 ## BUGS!
 AHH!
 BUGS!
-1. Cancelling a registration from an email:
-  * AbstractController::ActionNotFound (The action 'show' could not be found for RegistrationsController)
-3. /events/1/edit not submitting, but no errors (nested attributes?) -- only affects past events
 4. bad route: https://make.20liters.org/admin/event/1/edit